DoDAO-io/dodao-academy-guides/generated/markdown/central-bank-digital-currency-dodao-academy.md

 ##### What is the issue with cross-border transactions using CBDC?

 - [ ]  Hacking
-- [x]  Interconversion into CBDC of respective nationalities
+- [x]  Interconversion into CBDC into CBDC of that country
 - [ ]  Money laundering
 - [ ]  Forgery